ASERG-STELA/shu-development-process/planning/version-control/level_4_git_instructions.md

 ## 7. Push and Pull

-Pushing and Pulling are used to upload and retrieve code from Github, usually directly through the code editor terminal or GitKraken.
+Pushing and Pulling are used to upload and retrieve code from Github, usually directly through the code editor terminal, GitKraken/Github Desktop or your development environment.
 ‘Push’ is used to push the changes you have made to your code in the editor onto Github without needing to reupload the full file.

-‘Pull’ is the opposite, it is used to retrieve code from Github using the terminal or GitKraken in order to update your code in your editor.
+‘Pull’ is the opposite, it is used to retrieve code from Github using the terminal, GitKraken/Github Desktop or your development environment, in order to update your code in your editor.
 This is used to ensure you always have the most up to date version of your code (very useful for collaboration).

 ## 8. Downloading and Cloning